octaviandragan/BW/README.md

 A very interesting side-efect of this quick trigger of the success message, was that in the initial TCs targeting this scenario, the wait implemented after clicking Submit, made it impossible for the assessment function to properly catch the success element.
 Removing the wait from all tests on this action fixed the problem.

+The last - relatively small challenge was that the validation message is an HTML5 inline validation, therefore a bit harder to catch, as the CSS selector must be declared when calling the assertion function as described in the Documentation.

 ### Note: